Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 Embed from Getty Images

-The wedding cake designed by native Californian Claire Ptak who owns the small, trendy Violet Bakery in east London, featured elderflower syrup made at The Queen’s residence in Sandringham from the estate’s own elderflower trees.
+The wedding cake designed by native Californian Claire Ptak who owns the small, trendy Violet Bakery in east London, featured elderflower syrup made at The Queen’s residence in Sandringham from the estate’s elderflower trees.
 A light sponge cake was specially made for the couple with an Amalfi lemon curd and elderflower buttercream filling.
 The cake was decorated with Swiss meringue buttercream and 150 fresh flowers, mainly British and in season, including peonies and roses.

 The reception included the cutting of the wedding cake and speeches from The Prince of Wales and Prince Harry.
-The Duke of Cambridge, who is the Best Man, acted as master of ceremonies for the reception.
+The Duke of Cambridge, the Best Man, acted as master of ceremonies for the reception.
 The Prince of Wales described how emotional he felt watching his youngest son, whom he still remembered so clearly as a baby, marrying the love of his life.
-Prince Harry gave a heartfelt speech in which he made it clear he was the happiest man in the world.
+Prince Harry gave a heartfelt speech and made it clear he was the happiest man in the world.
 He described how beautiful his new wife looked and made the guests laugh when he promised that the Americans would not steal the swords in the castle.

 Sir Elton John was asked to perform at the lunchtime reception in recognition of the close connection he has with Prince Harry and his family.
 Sir Elton performed Tiny Dancer, which he dedicated to the bride, Your Song, and The Circle of Life.